 The first real test for the new organization came in 1967, when BoatUS co-founder Richard Schwartz testified before congress about manufacturing flaws in new model boats, including a lack of ventilation for gasoline engines that could have potentially explosive consequences.
 Congress had heard from the manufacturers and the Coast Guard during the debate over the 1958 Boating Safety Act, but this was the first time the new class of American pleasure boaters was heard and represented in any unified way.
 The result was dramatic; the next revision of the Safety Act gave the Coast Guard authority over manufacturers for the first time.
 For 45 years since then, through countless political-policy and safety issues, and as the number of registered recreational boats has climbed to more than 12.7 million, BoatUS has continued its staunch representation and defense of the rights and welfare of the American boater.

-Forty-five years after a cherished childhood holiday, this family recreates a trip that nurtured their boating beginnings
+This family recreates a cherished childhood holiday trip that nurtured their boating beginnings

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com